The Science Behind Social Learning Theory

 This model provides a clear way to understand motivation and decision-making.
 It focuses on observable patterns rather than personality traits or unconscious drives.

-For a deeper explanation, see Understanding Social Learning Theory (Rotter).
+For a deeper explanation, see Rotter’s Social Learning Theory.

 Bandura’s Research On Observational Learning